mekomsolutions/appliance-os/README.md

 ### Generate token

-Genete a token for the nodes to auto join the master: on MacOS:
+Genete a token for the workers to join the master: on MacOS:
 ```
 uuidgen | tr '[:upper:]' '[:lower:]'